Skip to main content

 Many studies have looked at the effects of diet on developing prostate cancer.
 Here’s what we know so far:

-• Animal fat: Diets high in animal fats can increase the risk of prostate cancer because of the high amounts of alpha-linoleic acid in these foods.
-Try to limit the amount of meat and other animal products you eat, especially those high in saturated fats like sausage, bacon, and cheese.
-You don’t have to completely remove these items from your diet, but you can choose from healthy options and eat them in recommended amounts
+• Animal fat: Diets high in animal fats can increase the risk of prostate cancer.
+This may be because of the high amounts of alpha-linoleic acid in these foods.
+Try to limit the amount of meat and other animal products you eat — especially products that are high in saturated fats like sausage, bacon, and cheese.
+You don’t have to completely remove these items from your diet.
+But you can choose from healthy options and eat them in recommended amounts

 • Vegetables: Some studies show that diets low in vegetables can increase your risk of developing prostate cancer.
-Some newer studies also show that diets higher in lycopene, which is in tomatoes and tomato products, can decrease the risk of prostate cancer.
-There’s also some evidence that soy products can decrease prostate cancer risk — though this evidence isn’t as strong as other evidence about diet.
+Some newer studies also show that diets higher in lycopene — a nutrient found in tomatoes and tomato products — may decrease the risk of prostate cancer.
+There’s also some evidence that soy products can decrease prostate cancer risk.
+But this evidence isn’t as strong as other evidence about diet.
 Overall, the data supports that diets higher in vegetables can help reduce prostate cancer risks.
 Eating vegetables has other health benefits, too — so look for ways to increase your daily vegetable intake

 3. Keep an eye on body fat distribution